Skip to Main Content

 Nationwide SmartRide

 Unlike many other telematics programs, your rates only have the potential to decrease with SmartRide.
 Most drivers see their discount kick in within 80 days.
 As a plus, Nationwide states that your discounted rate will continue as long as you maintain your auto insurance policy and the same insured drivers.
 SmartRide pays particular attention to nighttime driving habits since you have the highest chance of getting in an accident between midnight and 5:00 a.m.
 The company also notes that it also measures time spent in traffic, so you are likely to save more if you avoid congested roadways.
-It’s worth noting that Nationwide came in last place in J.D.
-Power’s 2023 U.S. Auto Insurance Study for UBI programs, indicating that customers may not be particularly satisfied with the program.
+It’s worth noting that Nationwide received the highest score in the 2024 J.D.
+Power U.S. Auto Insurance Study for UBI, which is an impressive turnaround from its last-place finish just one year prior.

 Learn more: Nationwide SmartRide review